JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 ********

-To allow your products to be invoiced when an online payment is confirmed, navigate to the desired product from :menuselection:`Website --> eCommerce --> Products`.
+To allow your products to be invoiced when an online payment is confirmed, navigate to the desired product from :menuselection:`Website app --> eCommerce --> Products`.
 In the :guilabel:`General Information` tab, set the :guilabel:`Invoicing Policy` to :guilabel:`Ordered quantities` and define the desired :guilabel:`Customer Taxes`.